apache/openwhisk-composer/README.md

 }
 ```

-The intend is to use Redis only temporarily as the parallel composition is
+The intent is to store intermediate results in Redis as the parallel composition
-progressing.
-Keys are deleted after completion and, as an added safety, expire
+is progressing.
+Redis entries are deleted after completion and, as an added
-after twenty-four hours.
+safety, expire after twenty-four hours.

 # Disclaimer